|Barbara La Marr

 pain.
 This led to addiction that would ultimately bring down this popular star.

-caught in the beauty of Barbara wanted to marry her.
-Barbara was still married to Deely and she
+the beauty of Barbara wanted to marry her.
+Barbara was still married to Deely and she finally able to

 Barbara La Marr and Jack Daugherty were married in Ventura, California in 1923.
 Leaving little Marvin

-La Marr, Mussolini played a cameo spot in the production.
-The Eternal City was hit and Barbara was
+Marr, Mussolini played a cameo spot in the production.
+The Eternal City was hit and Barbara was given

-Ramon Novarro in front of the camera and Fred Niblo behind the camera as director.
-The two stars,
+Novarro in front of the camera and Fred Niblo behind the camera as director.
+The two stars, beautiful

 In 1924, Barbara La Marr left Metro for a new contract with First National.
 Her performance in The